-Save a whole bunch of money at America’s third largest drugstore with Rite Aid coupons, deals, and knowledge of the coupon policy.
+Want to learn how to coupon at Rite Aid?
+You’ve come to the right place.
+We’ll show you how to save big at one of America’s largest drugstores with Rite Aid coupons, deals, and knowledge of the coupon policy.
 By the end of this post, you’ll be a pro at stacking coupons with Rite Aid sales and promotions.

 Step one: Sign up for a Wellness+ card.

-If you’re gonna shop at Rite Aid, you’re gonna want a Wellness+ card.
+If you’re gonna want to learn how to coupon at Rite Aid, you’re gonna need a Wellness+ card.
 It’s free, and it’s the only way to earn Wellness+ Points and Wellness+ BonusCash, which leads to in-store savings and rewards that act like store credit and can be used to pay for your purchases.
 Sign up now for a Wellness+ account at RiteAid.com.

 Rite Aid accepts the following coupons: